 The current estimation about the maximum potential loss as a result of an unfavourable decision in the litigation between ABL and the Romanian Court of Auditors, described in note 36 above, is RON 259,877 thousand, out of which the amount of RON 91,597 thousand is provisioned (2019: RON 47,903 thousand).
+F

-TRANSLATOR'S EXPLANATORY NOTE: The above translation of the consolidated and separate financial statements is protranslation from Romanian which is the official and binding version.
+Emst & Young Assurance Services S.R.L TRANSLATOR'S EXPLANATORY NOTE: The above translation of the consolidated and separate financial statements is pro wided as a free translation from Romanian which is the official and binding version.
+2 2.
+MAR.
+2021 161 Signed for identification